 When I can push through with what I want to do the way I want to do it, the results seem to follow, have legs.
 So how come I otherwise meet so much resistance?
 Sorry if this is a bit of a whinge, but sometimes it rises to the surface to annoy me further, and if I don’t reveal the invisible machinations I’m aware of that prevent the spread of the good shit, that deny it to fans, who else is going to?

-TEN YEARS after the Banana Lounge project came close to completion before a short-sighted and maybe even vindictive EMI executive cancelled it at the last minute, I was recently approached by a musician who’d heard it on a CD burn and thought it would be a good idea to get together a band and put it (the repertoire) on stage.
+TEN YEARS after the Banana Lounge project came close to completion before a short-sighted and maybe even resentful EMI executive cancelled it at the last minute, I was recently approached by a musician mate who’d heard it on a CD burn and thought it would be a good idea to get together a band and put it (the repertoire) on stage.
 Like a tribute show (which are all the rage these days), like the way Buried Country’s gone up onto the stage.
 Because as I always felt, Banana Lounge was a reclamation important in its own way too.
-“Such a shame it didn't go ahead at the time,” as another guy close to this proposal lamented, unable to see how his label could overcome the now-entrenched hurdles necessary to help bring it back from the dead.
+“Such a shame it didn't go ahead at the time,” as another guy close to the proposal lamented, unable to see how his label could overcome the now-entrenched hurdles necessary to help bring it back from the dead.
 “It would have been a pretty defining historical overview of that era/style, and one that is still really yet to be made.”

 MERELY A YEAR after the cot-death of Deadly Woman Blues, of throwing the baby out with the bathwater, the loss strikes me as similar.
 As the above review says of Buried Country in its book form: “For most readers it was the first time they’d heard of such artists as Dougie Young, Isaac Yama or Vic Simms.”